wagtail/wagtail/docs/getting_started/tutorial.md

 ```

 Most of this should be familiar from our previous work with the `home_page.html` template, but we'll explain `get_children` a bit later.
-If you are coming from Django, the `pageurl` tag is similar to Django's `url` tag, but takes a Wagtail Page object as an additional argument.
+If you have a Django background, then you can notice that the `pageurl` tag is similar to Django's `url` tag, but takes a Wagtail Page object as an additional argument.

-Now we can create our new page.
-Here is how we will create one from the Wagtail admin interface:
+Now you can create a new page.
+Here is how you can create one from the Wagtail admin interface:

+1. Go to <http://127.0.0.1:8000/admin> and sign in with your admin user details.
-1. In the Wagtail admin, go to Pages, then Home.
+2. In the Wagtail [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface), go to Pages, then click Home.
-2. Add a child page to the Home page by clicking on the "Actions" icon and selecting the option "Add child page".
+3. Add a child page to the Home page by clicking **...** at the top of the screen and selecting the option **Add child page**.
-3. Choose "Blog index page" from the list of the page types.
+4. Choose **Blog index page** from the list of the page types.
-4. Use "Our Blog" as your page title, make sure it has the slug "blog" on the Promote tab, and publish it.
+5. Use "Our Blog" as your page title, make sure it has the slug "blog" on the Promote tab, and publish it.

-You should now be able to access the url `http://127.0.0.1:8000/blog` on your site (note how the slug from the Promote tab defines the page URL).
+You can now access the url, <http://127.0.0.1:8000/blog> on your site.
+This gives you an error page showing "TemplateDoesNotExist" because you are yet to create a template for the new page.
+Also, note how the slug from the Promote tab defines the page URL.

-Now we need a model and template for our blog posts.
+Now create a model and template for your blog posts.
 Edit `blog/models.py` to include:

 ```python
 from django.db import models